Jared Kushner picked a bad time to sell Trump's 'deal of the century'

 'A completely insane position'

-After a short stop in Jordan on Wednesday, Kushner is set to visit Israel on Thursday — but who will he be speaking to?
-The parliament has been dissolved ahead of a midnight deadline to see if Prime Minister Benjamin Netanyahu can form a coalition government, a task that looks increasingly difficult since one of his most prominent potential coalition partners broke with him.
+After a short stop in Jordan on Wednesday, Kushner is set to visit Israel on Thursday — but whom will he be speaking to?
+The Parliament was dissolved and Prime Minister Benjamin Netanyahu failed to form a coalition government, a task that looked increasingly difficult since one of his most prominent potential coalition partners broke with him.

 The dissolution of the Knesset could stop attempts by Netanyahu’s Likud party to grant him immunity from prosecution.